0x133T/AddMeFast-Bot/README.md

 -Reddit</br>
 -Twitter</br>
 -Tiktok</br>
+-SoundCloud (New)</br>
 -More coming in next version</br>

 <h4><u>How to use:</u></h4>
--Download from official source: https://github.com/0x133T/AddMeFast-Bot/</br>
+-Download from official source: https://github.com/0x133T/AddMeFast-Bot/archive/refs/heads/main.zip</br>
--Click on the green dropdown button "Code" and click "Download ZIP" then extract the files and open the bot.</br>
+ZIP PASSWORD IS: amfbot
 <br>
--Update the bot with AMFBot Updater to make sure you're using the latest version.</br>
+-Update the bot scripts with the included Updater to make sure you're using the latest version.</br>
+-Run AMFBot to begin.</br>
 -Check the box of the actions you wish to perform on each network.</br>
 -Select networks and set max number of clicks per network.</br>
 -Hit start and sign in.
 Make sure you're signed in to each network account.</br>